-The world's only tennis racket dampener that lets you customize the feel of every shot within a new innovative design to prevent it from ever falling off.
+The world's only tennis racket dampener that lets you customize feel and never fall off

 Frequently asked questions

 Will they help me play longer?

 These dampeners will reduce harmful shock to your wrist, elbow and shoulder helping to prevent injury and reduce the wear/tear to your body over the course of many matches.

 What exactly is "feel"?

 The more "feel" you have, the more crispness there is to each shot.
 We did a lot of testing and surveying - many players didn't want too much dampening and wanted some more of the natural crisp, ping sound and feel.
 So we decided to give everyone the option to choose what sensation they prefer between dampening/muting and feel/crispness.
 The Touch dampeners will give more vibration than the Sorb or Max Sorb.
 I hope this helps!

 There are no cut-and-dry rules, it all depends on your playing style.
 ADV lets you to test/discover levels of absorption you might not have otherwise experienced.
 We'd recommend trying each one and see which works best with your racquets and strings.
 Message us here on Amazon for help - we'd love to help find your perfect feel!

 Although there are really no cut and dry rules for which dampeners work best for ...which racquets, strings types/tensions, and string patterns - we did design each dampener with specific rackets and strings in mind.

 Smaller racquets and head-sizes tend to produce more vibration throughout the string bed and frame - because of that, the larger dampeners (Max Sorb & Sorb) tend to be useful in reducing the higher levels of vibration.
 The Touch dampener works well with larger head-sizes as there isn’t as much vibration to dampen.